-Volatility in commodity prices could have an impact on CMG's consulting business; however, this revenue stream generates less than 10% of total revenues and CMG has no current plans to significantly expand this area of business.
+Volatility in commodity prices could have an impact on CMG's consulting business; however, this revenue stream generates less than 10% of total revenues.

 Credit and Liquidity Risks

 Our product demand is dependent on our customers' overall spending plans, which are driven by commodity prices and the availability of capital.
 This risk is mitigated by having a diversified customer base with the majority of revenue being derived from larger entities which are not as affected by the market volatility or cyclical downturns in commodity prices.
 In addition, our diversified geographic profile helps to mitigate the effects of economic recessions and instability experienced in any particular geographic region.